franpanteli/Web-Development-Bootcamp-Project-1-Skate-Park-Website/README.md

 <p><strong>Booki (https://fran-web-dev-bootcamp-project-2.netlify.app desktops & large desktops only): </strong> The second project in this web development bootcamp was for a travel agency called Booki.
 This was an intensive six-week project, designed to develop the HTML and CSS skills of its students.
 This provided us with a mockup of the Booki travel agency webpage in Figma and tasked us with converting it into a webpage.
 This was with a series of courses on the OpenClassrooms platform, mentoring sessions and live skills webinars.
 Similarly, this was assessed with a second thirty-minute presentation on the OpenClassrooms platform.</p>

-<p><strong>OhMyFood: </strong> the third project this bootcamp entailed was OhMyFood.
+<p><strong>ohmyfood: </strong> the third project this bootcamp entailed was ohmyfood.
 This was a six-week project, with the aim of developing and applying skills in SaaS, GitHub and applying animations to webpages.</p>

 <h2> Project 1 - Riding Cities  </h2>
 <h3>1i Riding Cities Course Notes</h3>